Personal-Team-HealthCheckup/doctors_app/CICD_SETUP.md

 ## Overview

 The CI/CD pipeline automatically:
-- Builds iOS and Android release apps
+- Builds Android release APK (signed and ready to install)
-- Signs the apps properly
+- Builds iOS app for simulator (no Apple Developer account required)
-- Uploads APK and IPA files as downloadable artifacts
+- Uploads APK as downloadable artifact
-- Creates GitHub Releases with downloadable builds
+- Creates GitHub Releases with downloadable Android APK
 - Runs on every push to `main` or `master` branches
 - Can be triggered manually via workflow dispatch

+**Note**: iOS device builds (IPA) require an Apple Developer account and will be enabled once you have the necessary credentials.

 ## Prerequisites